xieyuheng/inner/src/note/type-theory/language-implementation-tricks.md

 by comparing weak head normal form step by step, and know that two expressions are not equal as soon as they start to appear to be not equal.

+## Exp, Value, Neutral & Normal

+The terms are developed in the theory of partial evaluation.

+Value is about intro (constructor),
+Neutral is about elim.

+Neutral & Normal are viewed as Exp, instead of not really Value.